Ōkunoshima

 Ōkunoshima (大久野島) is a small island in the Inland Sea of Japan.
 It is considered to be part of the city of Takehara, Hiroshima Prefecture.
 It is accessible by ferry from Tadanoumi and Ōmishima.
 There are campsites, walking trails and places of historical interest on the island.
-It is often called "Rabbit Island" (うさぎ島, Usagi Shima) because of the numerous rabbits that roam the island.
-The rabbits are rather tame and will approach humans.
+It is often called "Rabbit Island" (うさぎ島, Usagi Shima) because of the large population of free-ranging domestic rabbits that roam the island.
+The rabbits have been habituated and will approach humans.

 Ōkunoshima played a key role during World War II as a poison gas factory for much of the chemical warfare that was carried out in China.

 History

 The island was a cultivated area until the Russo-Japanese War when ten forts were built to protect it.
 Three fishing families lived on the island.

 In 1925, the Imperial Japanese Army Institute of Science and Technology initiated a secret program to develop chemical weapons, based on extensive research that showed that chemical weapons were being produced throughout the United States and Europe.
-A chemical munitions plant was built on the island between 1927 and 1929 and was home to a chemical weapons facility that would go on to produce over six kilotons of mustard gas and tear gas.
+A chemical munitions plant was built on the island from 1927 to 1929 and was home to a chemical weapons facility that would go on to produce over six kilotons of mustard gas and tear gas.

 Japan was a signatory of the 1925 Geneva Protocol, which banned the use of chemical warfare but not the development and storage of chemical weapons.
 Nevertheless, Japan went to great lengths to keep the chemical munitions plant a secret, even going so far as to remove records of the island from some maps.
 The island was chosen for its isolation, security, and distance from Tokyo and other areas in case of disaster.
 Under the jurisdiction of the Japanese military, the local fish preservation processor was converted into a toxic gas reactor.
 Residents and potential employees were not told what the plant was manufacturing, and everything was kept secret.
 Working conditions were harsh and many suffered from toxic-exposure related illnesses due to inadequate safety equipment.

 When World War II ended, documents concerning the plant were burned and Allied Occupation Forces disposed of the gas either by dumping, burning, or burying it.
 People were told to be silent about the project, and several decades would pass before victims from the plant were given government aid for treatment.
 In 1988, the Ōkunoshima Poison Gas Museum was opened.